CattailNu/obsidian-file-info-panel-plugin/README.md

 # obsidian-file-info-panel-plugin

-This plugin for [Obsidian](https://obsidian.md/) creates a small File Info view that displays the active file's date created, date modified, file size, and links to open the file in its native application and to open the file's folder.
+This plugin for [Obsidian](https://obsidian.md/) creates a File Information view that displays the active file's date created, date modified, file size, and links to open the file in its native application and to open the file's folder.
+It also has writing statistics (character, word, sentence, and paragraph counts) and a word frequency analysis.

 ## Usage

 After enabling the plugin in the settings menu, you should see the info button appear in the left navigation panel.
-This will toggle the file info view.
+This will toggle the File Info Panel view.

-The File Info settings allows you to set which file information is displayed.
+The File Info Panel settings allows you to set which file information is displayed.

 ## Features